alextbradley/SubglacialPlumes/README.md

-# SubglacialPlumes
+# SubglacialPlumes.jl
-Code for solving subglacial plumes.
+A Julia package for the solution of equations describing subglacial plumes